openbsd/xenocara/lib/mesa/docs/ci/bare-metal.rst

        --docker-privileged \
        --non-interactive

-For a servo board, you'll need to also volume mount the board's NFS root dir at /nfs and TFTP kernel directory at /tftp.
+For a Servo board, you'll need to also volume mount the board's NFS root dir at /nfs and TFTP kernel directory at /tftp.

 The registration token has to come from a freedesktop.org GitLab admin